hurault/FASE26/Experiments/README.md

 To replay the experiments with the same parameters as in the paper, run the script **./replay_exp.sh**.
 The experiments can also be run by specifying a timeout using the -t option, for example **./replay_exp.sh -t 200**.
 All experiments, with the paper configuration, take around 2h30 on the computer described previously.
-They take xxh with a timeout of 500.